PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 - Module and theme developers need to check that their modules is compatible with latest version
 - Host providers and SaaS providers using PrestaShop must update their offers and configurations

-We have some time thought about delivering patch releases more often (2 weeks ?
+Delivering patch releases more often is an idea regularly being discussed in all teams (2 weeks ?
 4 weeks ?).
 But increasing the release frequency of PrestaShop would pressure the community as it would require more of their time (accordingly for more quality).

 This is why six weeks looks like a good balance between time-to-market and community / company resources cost.